Captured-Heart/Oremi-privacy-policy/privacy-policy.md

 ### Cookies
-Cookies are files with small amount of data that is commonly used an anonymous unique identifier.
-These are sent to your browser from the website that you visit and are stored on your devices’s internal memory.
+Cookies are files with a small amount of data that is commonly used as an anonymous unique identifier.
+These are sent to your browser from the website that you visit and are stored on your device’s internal memory.

-This Services does not uses these “cookies” explicitly.
-However, the app may use third party code and libraries that use “cookies” to collection information and to improve their services.
-You have the option  to either accept or refuse these cookies, and know when a cookie is being sent to your device.
+This Service does not use these “cookies” explicitly.
+However, the app may use third-party code and libraries that use “cookies” to collection information and to improve their services.
+You have the option  to either accept or refuse these cookies and know when a cookie is being sent to your device.
 If you choose to refuse our cookies, you may not be able to use some portions of this Service.

 ### Location Information
 None of the services makes use of location information transmitted from users' mobile phones.